davidsowerby/takkan/docs/tutorial-guide/tutorial.md

 We need a backend now to demonstrate data retrieval.

-We will use Precept to generate the Back4App schema and populate some test data.
+We will use Takkan to generate the Back4App schema and populate some test data.

 [:point_right:](tutorial-explanation.md#step-04---page-with-query)